 Also known as fantasy, fictional, or imaginary love, fatuous love is kind of love that is a characteristic of courtship prior to building intimacy.

 Fatuous love lies at the base of the “triangle” used to illustrate Sternberg’s theory of love psychology.
-As Sternberg defines passion, it is the summation of romance-based drives, sexual absorption as a result of physical attraction, and their associated occurrences in relationships of love.
+As Sternberg defines passion, it is the summation of romance-based drives, mental absorption as a result of physical attraction, and their associated occurrences in relationships of love.

 Commitment, according to Sternberg ,can imply long or short-term issues.
 Short term commitment is the instant liking of one person towards another whereas a long-term commitment is one’s dedication to sustaining that kind of love.
 In fatuous love, one person has strong emotions of arousal towards the other with an inner push compelling them to engage in something out of excitement.